From castles to cathedrals, we’ve rounded up the 10 most famous landmarks in Ireland.

 5. Skellig Islands (Kerry) – an uninhabited escape from the mainland

-The Skellig Islands are two breathtaking, rocky and uninhabited islets planted off the southeastern coast of Ireland and in the heart of the Atlantic Ocean.
+When touring the Ring of Kerry, you will see the Skellig Islands, which are two breathtaking, rocky and uninhabited islets planted off the southeastern coast of Ireland and in the heart of the Atlantic Ocean.

 One of the islets, Skellig Michael, is home to an old Christian monastery that sits atop the rock, representing an Irish Christian tradition of solitude and search for God in it.